-Katrina came to state-wide attention as an entrepreneur in 2015, when she successfully wrote her own grant proposal to the U.S. Department of Health and Human Services, with no prior formal training or education in grant writing.
-She secured a $1.6 million federal grant, and began The Healthcare Institute Inc. - a vocational training school which has since become only independently owned licensed nursing program in the state of Tennessee.
-Katrina and The Healthcare Institute have provided scholarships to over 500 Memphians in the school’s first three years of operation.
+In 2015, she founded The Healthcare Institute Inc. - a vocational training school which has since become only independently owned licensed nursing program in the state of Tennessee.
+Katrina and The Healthcare Institute have educated over 800 healthcare professionals since inception.

 At that moment, she made up her mind to return to her love of healthcare and service through a nursing education.
 In 2010, she received her Bachelor of Science in Nursing from Union University – Germantown.
 Katrina started The Healthcare Institute Inc. as a personal challenge to make a powerful impact on her community.
 She sought to fix plaguing issues of inequity in postsecondary educational opportunities, workforce development, and healthcare for Memphis’s underserved communities.
 During her tenure as a registered nurse for Methodist Healthcare, Katrina had developed a keen interest in clinical education and devoted her time to mentoring young adults and providing career guidance.
 She discovered that there were a number of individuals interested in educational programs in healthcare but they often lacked the resources or funding.
 It was her vision to provide new and second chance opportunities to those in the Memphis community desiring an education in healthcare and also to increase the number of those trained for the medical care of our elderly community.